-- (c) High-quality education standards and efficiency standards.
-In accordance with §29A-3B-1 et seq. of this code, the state board shall adopt and periodically review and update high-quality education standards for student, school and school system performance and processes in the following areas:
+(c) High-quality education standards and efficiency standards. - In accordance with §29A-3B-1 et seq. of this code, the state board shall adopt and periodically review and update high-quality education standards for student, school and school system performance and processes in the following areas:

-- (1) Academic standards;
+- 75 (1) Academic standards;

-- 67 (2) Workplace readiness skills;
+- 76 (2) Workplace readiness skills;

-- 68 (3) Finance;
+- 77 (3) Finance;

-- 69 (4) Transportation; - 70 (5) Special education;

-71 (6) Facilities;

-- 72 (7) Administrative practices; - 73 (8) Training of county board members and administrators; - 74 (9) Personnel qualifications; - 75 (10) Professional development and evaluation; - 76 (11) Student performance, progress and attendance: - 77 (12) Professional personnel, including principals and central office administrators, and 78 service personnel attendance; - 79 (13) School and school system performance and progress; - 80 (14) A code of conduct for students and employees; - 81 (15) Indicators of efficiency;
+- 78 (4) Transportation; - 79 (5) Special education; - 80 (6) Facilities; - 81 (7) Administrative practices; - 82 (8) Training of county board members and administrators; - 83 (9) Personnel qualifications; - 84 (10) Professional development and evaluation; - 85 (11) Student performance, progress and attendance; - 86 (12) Professional personnel, including principals and central office administrators, and 87 service personnel attendance; - 88 (13) School and school system performance and progress; - 89 (14) A code of conduct for students and employees; - 90 (15) Indicators of efficiency; - 91 (16) Digital literacy skills; and - 92 (17) Any other areas determined by the state board. - (d) Comprehensive statewide student assessment program.
+The state board shall establish a comprehensive statewide student assessment program to assess student performance and progress in grades three through twelve.
+The assessment program is subject to the following:

-- 82 (16) Digital literacy skills; and - 83 (17) Any other areas determined by the state board. - (d) Comprehensive statewide student assessment program.
-The state board shall establish a comprehensive statewide student assessment program to assess student performance and progress in grades three through 12.
-The assessment program is subject to the following: - (1) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this code establishing the comprehensive statewide student assessment program; - (2) Prior to the testing window of the 2017-2018 school year, the state board shall align the comprehensive statewide student assessment for all grade levels in which the test is given with the college-readiness standards adopted pursuant to §18-2-39 of this code or develop other aligned tests to be required in grades three through eight and administered once during the grade span of nine through 12 to assess progress toward college and career readiness in English/language arts and math.
-The assessment in science shall be administered once in grade spans three through five, once in grade spans six through eight, and once in grade spans nine through 12;

-(3) In accordance with §18-2-1 et seq. and §18-2E-1 et seq. of this code, the state board shall review or develop, and adopt a §18-2A-1 et seq. of this code, the state board shall approve one or more college and career readiness assessment to be administered in grade 11: Provided, That the adopted approved college and career readiness assessment administered in grade 11 counts toward the statewide student assessment and must be used by a significant number of regionally accredited higher education institutions for determining college admissions.
-Nothing in this section may prevent the state educational agency from approving the use of a nationally recognized high school assessment pursuant to section 1111 (b) (2) (H) of Every Student Succeeds Act or subsequent federal law;

-- (4) The comprehensive statewide student assessment shall be administered to students in accordance with the requirements of the Every Student Succeeds Act or subsequent federal law; - (5) The state board may provide, through the statewide assessment program, other optional testing or assessment instruments applicable to grade levels kindergarten through grade 12 which may be used by each school to promote student achievement.
+(1) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this code establishing the comprehensive statewide student assessment program;

+- (2) Prior to the testing window of the 2017-2018 school year, the state board shall align the comprehensive statewide student assessment for all grade levels in which the test is given with the college-readiness standards adopted pursuant to §18-2-39 or develop other aligned tests to be required in grades three through eight and administered once during the grade span of nine through 12 to assess progress toward college and career readiness in English/language arts and math.
+The assessment in science shall be administered once in grade spans three through five, once in grade spans six through eight, and once in grade spans nine through 12; - (3) In accordance with §18-2-1 et seq. and §18-2E-1 et seq. of this code, the state board shall review or develop, and adopt a college and career readiness assessment to be administered in grade 11: Provided, That the adopted college and career readiness assessment administered in grade 11 counts toward the statewide student assessment and must be used by a significant number of regionally accredited higher education institutions for determining college admissions; - (4) The comprehensive statewide student assessment shall be administered to students in accordance with the requirements of the Every Student Succeeds Act or subsequent federal law; - (5) The state board may provide, through the statewide assessment program, other optional testing or assessment instruments applicable to grade levels kindergarten through grade twelve which may be used by each school to promote student achievement.
 The state board annually shall publish and make available, electronically or otherwise, to school curriculum teams and teacher collaborative processes the optional testing and assessment instruments.
-For any online assessment, the state board shall provide online assessment preparation to ensure that students have the requisite digital literacy skills to be successful on the assessment; - (6) The state board may shall adopt a career readiness assessment that measures and documents foundational workplace skills and leads to a nationally recognized work readiness certificate for students that meet minimum proficiency requirements; and - (7) The comprehensive statewide student assessment adopted prior to the testing window of the 2017-2018 school year shall continue to be used for at least a total of four consecutive years;
+For any online assessment, the state board shall provide online assessment preparation to ensure that students have the requisite digital literacy skills to be successful on the assessment; - (6) The state board may adopt a career readiness assessment that measures and documents foundational workplace skills and leads to a nationally recognized work readiness certificate for students that meet minimum proficiency requirements; and

+(7) The comprehensive statewide student assessment adopted prior to the testing window of the 2017-2018 school year shall continue to be used for at least a total of four consecutive years;